-There’s no single answer about whether outsourcing or inhousing marketing is the right way to go.
-It all depends on the company.
-The right structure will also change over time – outsource is right for some points in a company’s evolution, while in-house is a better option at different stages of growth.
+There’s no single answer about whether outsourced or in-house marketing is the right way to go.
+It all depends on the company and situation.
+The right structure will also change over time – outsourced marketing is right for some points in a company’s evolution, while in-house is a better option at different stages of growth.

 To help you evaluate what’s right for your company, right now, here are 5 scenarios.
 Read each one and judge which option you think is best for the situation described.

 One caveat before you start reading – real business situations always have more grey than black and white examples.
-Use your judgement to determine the nuances between and amongst the different scenarios.
+Use your judgement to determine the nuances between the scenarios.

 5 scenarios for outsourced or in-house marketing